 const list = [{id: '1',name: 'VSCode',deadline: new Date(2020, 1, 17),type: 'SETUP',isComplete: true,},{id: '2',name: 'JavaScript',deadline: new Date(2020, 2, 28),type: 'LEARN',isComplete: true,},{id: '3',name: 'React',deadline: new Date(2020, 3, 8),type: 'LEARN',isComplete: false,}];

-We will start with structuring the list in an object which can be consumed by the Table component.
-The component itself gets imported from the library:
+Next, the list is wrapped by an object which can be consumed by the Table component.
+The component itself is imported from the library:

 import * as React from 'react';import { Table } from '@table-library/react-table-library/table';const list = [ ... ];const App = () => {const data = { nodes: list };return <Table data={data}>{(tableList) => null}</Table>;};

-The Table component accepts a data object as prop with a nodes
+The Table component accepts a data object as a prop with a nodes

 property.
-These nodes are the items in our lists, however, the table keeps it more generic to the naming of nodes
+These nodes are the items in our list, however, the table keeps the naming of nodes

-, because the table can not only display list structures but also tree structures.
+more generic, because the Table component has the ability not only to display list structures but also tree structures.

-Moreover, the Table component uses a function as a children which gives us access to our list within the table as tableList
+Moreover, the Table component uses a function as a child giving access to the list within the table as tableList

 .
-Internally the Table component applies all sorts of modifications onto our list -- e.g. sorting, pagination and so on, if these plugins are enabled -- and thus the tableList
+Internally, the Table component applies many different modifications to the list -- e.g. sorting, pagination, if these plugins are enabled -- and so the tableList

 (and not data